scornelissen88/jsonvalidator/README.md

-To using composer:
+Use using composer:

 ```
 composer require dewebontw/jsonvalidator ^0.1
 ```

-Beware that this is currenly more a proof of concept, as does more or less basic JSON validation.
+Beware that this is currently more a proof of concept, as it does more or less basic JSON validation.

 ## The why: